Notes on what's coming in Scala 3.

-These are the notes for my talk at The Chicago-Area Scala Enthusiasts (CASE), Nov.
-19, with more recent updates.
-Some of these code examples are in my running series of blog posts on Scala 3.
-Most are adapted from the Code examples for Programming Scala, Third Edition with a few “borrowed” from the Dotty documentation.
+Some of the code examples are in my Scala 3 blog.
+Most are adapted from the Code examples for Programming Scala, Third Edition with a few “borrowed” from the Dotty documentation (Dotty is the project that evolved into Scala 3).

 You can now use significant indentation (“braceless”), like Python or Haskell, rather than curly braces.
 You can also mix and match, or use a compiler flag to force one or the other (see below).